How to Show Promotions on Your Resume: Guide + Examples

 How well do automated systems read stacked entries?

-Stacked entries are not always the best for automated systems because the ATS can sometimes scan the postings inaccurately and mistakenly reformat them.
+Stacked entries are not always the best for automated tracking systems because the ATS can sometimes scan the postings inaccurately and mistakenly reformat them.
 Use this approach strategically when the benefit of stacking job titles outweighs the risk, such as when you are trying to keep your resume down to one or two pages.

 Read more: Resume Keywords: How to Find the Right Words to Beat the ATS